jarvist/HollowMountainII-2007to2012/2011/2011-Master.md

 \attrib{Dave Wilson}

-### Setting up camp: my first time in Vrtnarija!
+### Setting up camp: my first time in *Vrtnarija*!

-It was my first ever expedition and after three(?) days of carries in rain and clag, I was eager to experience Vrtnarija and alpine caving firsthand.
+It was my first ever expedition and after three(?) days of carries in rain and clag, I was eager to experience *Vrtnarija* and alpine caving firsthand.
 So when talk turned to plans for setting up underground camp I made sure I was around for the conversation!
 It was eventually decided that a team comprising myself, Jarv, Jan and Myles would finish rigging down to camp, set up camp and spend a night there before coming out the next day.